obijywk/hunttracker/README.md

   service account, and this folder is where the spreadsheets will be created as well.
 - **MINIMUM_IDLE_MINUTES**: The number of minutes of inactivity on a puzzle for it to be considered idle.
+- **MINIMUM_TOPIC_IDLE_MINUTES**: The number of minutes for which a topic may be unmodified before it is considered stale.
 - **REFRESH_POLLING_MINUTES**: The frequency with which to internally poll for changes that aren't detected using events (e.g. spreadsheet edits).
 Alternatively, you can set up an external process to periodically GET /refresh, and leave this unset.